About

 Be still; truth arises in silence.

-Our mission is to guide all who join us on their Buddhist journey, transforming life’s inevitable suffering (dukkha) into inner well-being and creating the conditions for ultimate spiritual liberation.
-Through the Three Trainings of ethics, mindfulness, and wisdom, and the teachings of grace, gratitude, and entrusting faith, we provide a pathway to peace and fulfillment in the present moment and beyond, fostering spiritual growth and purpose for all.
+Our mission is to guide all who join us on their Buddhist journey, transforming life’s inevitable suffering (dukkha) into clarity, purpose, and inner well-being.
+Through the traditional Three Trainings of ethics, mindfulness, and wisdom, and the teachings of grace, gratitude, and trust, we provide a practical pathway to peace and fulfillment in both the present moment and beyond.

 We warmly invite everyone to participate in our gatherings, courses, and retreats—no prior knowledge or experience with Buddhism is needed.
 Our approach to the Buddhist teachings and practices is designed to be highly accessible and supportive, offering practical insights that are easy to follow and meaningful for people from all walks of life.